atgreen/red-light-green-light/README.md

 -------------

-The Red Light Green Light server is customized through a number of configuration item.
+The Red Light Green Light server is customized through a number of configuration settings.
 Every configuration item is settable through either environment variables or a [TOML](https://toml.io) formatted configuration file, `/etc/rlgl/config.ini`.
 Environment variables override settings found in the config file.